Dean and Professor of Law

 Areas of Expertise

-Dean Ferruolo teaches in the areas of business, corporate and biotech law.
+Dean Ferruolo specializes in the areas of business, corporate and biotech law.
+He advises USD's National Transactional LawMeet® team and co-teaches business planning and in-house corporate counseling.

 Ferruolo clerked for the Honorable Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.
 He served as the founding partner and chair of the San Diego office of Goodwin Procter LLP.
 Ferruolo was also a partner and co-chair of the Corporate/VLG Practice Group at Heller Ehrman LLP in its Palo Alto, Calif. and San Diego offices.
-He served as vice president and general counsel of BIOCOM, the world’s largest regional life sciences association, from 2003 to 2011.
-Since 2011, he has served as BIOCOM's vice chairman.
+From 2003 to 2011, he served as vice president and general counsel of BIOCOM, the world’s largest regional life sciences association, and then as its vice chairman from 2011 to 2014.
 Ferruolo was named dean of USD School of Law and joined the faculty in 2011.

 Honors and Affiliations